resamsel/dbmanagr/README.md

 ### Show Rows where Column matches Pattern
 `select myuser@myhost/mydatabase/mytable/first_name~%erber%`

+The tilde (~) will be translated to the *like* operator in SQL.
+Use the percent wildcard (%) to match arbitrary strings.

 ### Show Rows where any (Search) Column matches Pattern
 `select myuser@myhost/mydatabase/mytable/~%erber%`